 Knowledge is power: signs that you could suffer from kidney problems

 - Change in urination: Whenever your kidneys fail, your urine changes.
-You might wake up at night to go to the bathroom and your urine is foamy or bubbly, you might need to urinate more frequently or in smaller amounts, or your urine could be very light, or jut the opposite: you could go several hours without urinating, and then it is dark and bloody.
-You might feel like you can’t wait or that it’s difficult to urinate, or you may feel tightness or a lot of pressure in the front part of the pelvis.
+You might wake up at night to go to the bathroom and your urine is foamy or bubbly.
+You might need to urinate more frequently or in smaller amounts.
+Your urine could be very light, or jut the opposite: you could go several hours without urinating, and then it’s dark and bloody.
+You might feel like you can’t wait or that it’s difficult to urinate.
+Or you may feel tightness or a lot of pressure in the front part of the pelvis.

 - Swelling: when your kidneys aren’t working correctly, they cannot remove extra liquids, which is why they accumulate in the body.
 This creates inflammation in the legs, ankles, hands and face.